RookiePlayers/clockit/README.md

    - When exporting, a prompt appears: “Search issues by key or summary.”
    - Type part of a key (TP-12) or summary (login bug) to find matching issues.
 3. Automatic Issue Detection
-   - If your branch or commit comment includes a key (TP-123), TimeIt detects it automatically.
+   - If your branch or commit comment includes a key (TP-123), clockit detects it automatically.
 4. View Results
    - Success → Jira → TP-123 in the output channel.
    - Errors show helpful messages (e.g. auth expired, issue not visible)